Johannesburg · Digital Department Lead

 not the complication.

 Strategies built for a generic South African consumer tend to reach no one in particular.
 Different communities relate to brands differently.
-The gap between what an audience says and what it actually responds to is often significant.
+A hook that works in one context lands flat in another.
+That is not a detail.
+It is the work.

-Juff Manda, Head of Digital at House of Brave
+Juff Manda, Digital Department Lead at House of Brave

 Japhet